 Peru mudslide survivor: I prayed to God for strength

-Sun light is reflected off puddles in the streets after a series of floods in Piura, Peru, Wednesday, March 22 2017.
+A flooded neighborhood is seen from the air in Piura, Peru, Wednesday, March 22, 2017.
 Intense rains, overflowing rivers, mudslides and flooding have hit the country, the worst seen in two decades, according to Peruvian authorities.

 Comments